howar31/hsng_todo/README.md

 ## Installation

 1. Clone this repository.
-1. Create a database for import.
+1. Create a database for import: `mysqladmin -u root -p create [database-name]`
+	* [database-name] is the database name for import.
 1. Import the sql file: `mysql -u [mysql-user] -p -h [mysql-host] [database-name] < hsngtodo2013.sql`
 	* [mysql-user] is your MySQL username.
 	* [mysql-host] is your MySQL address.
 Default is localhost if the MySQL is right on local.